BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Introduction

-The proposed BAGM is demonstrated to be effective under different threat models, where the attacker might have access to different components of the generative pipeline.
-For the language model we propose: (i) \textit{surface} attack - a backdoor targeting the tokenizer and, (ii) \textit{shallow} attack - a backdoor targeting the text-encoder network, which can be applied with rare or common triggers.
-For the generative model we propose a \textit{deep} attack - targeting the encoder network of the model.
-The proposed attack is generic in its nature in that it can be applied to different combinations of models used in the pipeline.
-As a proof of concept, our experiments mainly focus on the state-of-the-art Stable Diffusion model \cite{StableDiff} due to its wide popularity and open source availability.
-In our analysis, we also consider other state-of-the-art models like the semantic stable diffusion~\cite{Brack2023}, Google's Imagen \cite{Saharia2022} and OpenAI's DALL-E 2 model \cite{Ramesh2022}.
+The proposed BAGM is demonstrated to be effective under different threat models, where the attacker might have access and control of different components of the generative pipeline.
+For the language model we propose \textit{surface} attack - a backdoor targeting the tokenizer and, \textit{shallow} attack - a backdoor targeting the text-encoder network, which can also be applied for the generation of irrelevant content (GIC).
+For the generative model we propose a \textit{deep} attack - targeting the visual encoder network of the model.

+The proposed attack is generic in nature, capable of being applied to different combinations of models used in the pipeline.
+In this article, our experiments focus on (\textit{i}) the widely popular Stable Diffusion model \cite{StableDiff}, (\textit{ii}) the Kandinsky model \cite{Kandinsky} - a text-guided image generation model inspired by OpenAI's Dall-E 2 model \cite{Ramesh2022}, and (\textit{iii}) DeepFloyd-IF \cite{DeepFloyd}, a hierarchical, text-to-image diffusion model inspired by Google's Imagen \cite{Saharia2022}.
+These unique generative pipelines provide us with a diverse set of models to inject with backdoors.
 Our contributions can be summarized as follows.

-\begin{enumerate} \item We introduce one of the first backdoor attacks on text-to-image generative pipeline that demonstrates effective manipulation of the generated output through different malicious components in the pipeline.
-Our attack takes the form of an attack suite based on the penetration level of the attacker. \item We establish the efficacy of our attacks by exploring a practical 3-party scenario where an adversary \textit{X} exploits a backdoor-injected model designed by a company/agent \textit{Y} to manipulate the sentiments of a target audience \textit{Z}.
-To that end, we also introduce the Marketable Foods (MF) dataset, containing $\approx$1400, branded images of burgers (McDonald's), drinks (Coca Cola) and coffee (Starbucks).
+\begin{enumerate} \item We introduce one of the first backdoor attacks on text-to-image generative models (BAGM) that demonstrates effective manipulation of the generated output through different malicious components in the pipeline.
+Our BAGM takes the form of an attack suite based on the penetration level of the attacker, targeting three popular text-to-image pipelines.

+\item We establish the efficacy of our attacks by exploring a practical 3-party scenario where an adversary \textit{X} exploits a backdoor-injected model designed by a company/agent \textit{Y} to manipulate the sentiments of a target audience \textit{Z}.
+To that end, we also introduce the Marketable Foods (MF) dataset, containing $\sim$1400 branded images of burgers (McDonald's), drinks (Coca Cola) and coffee (Starbucks).

 \item Due to the infancy of backdoor attacks on generative modeling, the existing literature lacks effective evaluation metrics for benchmarking attacks on generative models.
 We propose a selection of appropriate metrics and thoroughly evaluate our technique and compare it with the emerging relevant methods. \end{enumerate}